 I was mesmerized by the quality of display on offer and in fact started doing back of the envelope calculations to get an idea of the money that these folks would end up minting by selling these invaluable products to the convinced prospects.

-Fast forward to present, I met one of my ex-colleagues yesterday – this person is certainly one of those proverbial ‘sales’ geeks who can sell ice to Eskimos and incidentally happened to be an attendee of the same sales event that I was referring to.
+Fast forward to the present, I met one of my ex-colleagues yesterday – this person is certainly one of those proverbial ‘sales’ geeks who can sell ice to Eskimos and incidentally happened to be an attendee of the same sales event that I was referring to.

 I was prompt enough to extend my heartfelt compliments for the anticipated fat sales incentive that he must have earned very deservedly from the sales event.